morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 * whom the research is intended to serve;
 * how the programme may develop over time.

+Three of the six planned sections of Module 0.1 have now been completed.

 ---

 ## Module 0.1 Progress